Afterpulsing model based on the quasi-continuous distribution of deep levels in single-photon avalanche diodes: Data fitting to a model

-The obtained histogram contains no data for intervals less than the detector dead-time (18 bins or TDC cycles) and reaches its maximum not later than at bin 23.
+The histogram obtained in the experiment, described in the previous section, contains no data for intervals less than the detector dead-time (18 bins or TDC cycles) and reaches its maximum not later than at bin 23.
 The increase between the bins 18 and 23 is explained by recovery of the detector after the dead-time period.
 A monotonically decreasing histogram is obtained by removing the first 22 bins.
 Its theoretical shape is given by the following consideration \cite{Zappa03}.
 Let us denote as $A(t)$ the population of a deep level and $A(0)$ its value 22 TDC cycles (55 ns) after an avalanche.
 Since the process of depopulation in solids is typically exponential, we write $A(t)=A(0)\exp{(-t/\tau)}$, where $\tau$ is the deep level lifetime.
 Then the probability of an avalanche in a short time interval $dt$ is $dP=-P_{aval}dA(t)=P_{aval}A_0\exp{(-t/\tau)dt/\tau}$, where $P_{aval}$ is the probability for a carrier in active area to produce an avalanche.
 For $N$ independent deep levels we obtain the following expression for pdf of afterpulses and dark counts, defined as $p(t)=dP/dt$:

 where the subscript $i$ denotes the corresponding deep level, $u_i=P_{aval}A_i(0)$, and $v$ is the dark count rate.

 The function defined by Eq.(\ref{theory}) for $N$ deep levels has $2N+1$ parameters which can be estimated by fitting the theoretical curve to the normalized histogram of experimental data.
 For this purpose we have used the method of nonlinear least squares in MATLAB 8.1.
 The results are summarized in Table 1.
 For this estimation 10 samples were recorded each having $5\times10^8$ intervals (total record time 60 hours).
 About $5.6\times10^6$ of afterpulses and dark counts were found in each sample, giving the probability of afterpulse or dark count in a period equal to $P_{ad}=0.0113$.
 For given number of deep levels $N$, taking values from 1 to 5, the parameters were estimated for each sample.
 The goodness of fit was measured by $R^2$ statistics, taking the maximal value of 1 for the perfect fit.
 The resulting 10 vectors of estimates were closely spaced except for one or two failures having much lower $R^2$.
 The average of all good fits is shown in the table.
 Determining the parameters of 6 and more exponentials was not possible by this method because of highly increased number of failures.
 Computing the $R^2$ statistics is traditional for the least-squares fitting, but for fits with high precision, where $R^2$ is very close to unity, one would like to know how much of the statistics fluctuation is due to the measurement noise and how much is due to the slight incorrectness of the model.
 It is known that $R^2$ follows a beta-distribution for the data with identical Gaussian noise \cite{DraperSmith}, but in a histogram of observed frequencies each bar has binomial distribution with its own mean and variance.
 Calculation of critical values for $R^2$ in this case seems to be problematic and we have chosen another way.
 An alternative estimation of the goodness of fit was done by calculating the $\chi^2$ statistics (with all bins as individual cells), which was normalized by its critical value $\chi^2_{crit}$ at 95\% confidence level.
 Normalized value of $\chi^2$ below unity means that the model curve coincides with the data up to statistical fluctuation for the given sample size \cite{Cramer}.